A stable terrarium starts with the right structure.

 4 | Terrarium Soil Layers

-There are a whole bunch of options when it comes to terrarium soils and substrates.
+There are a whole bunch of options when it comes to choosing terrarium substrates.

 The one that’s right for you will depend on your choice of plants and build.
 But if you’re going with tropical plants, then good drainage, water retention, and aeration are the qualities you want to shoot for.

 A potting soil mix is far from ideal for tropical plants.
-You’ll need something light and chunky instead, and our custom mix is designed to be exactly that.
+You’ll need something light and chunky instead, and our terrarium mix is designed to be exactly that.

 In terms of how thick this layer needs to be, let the plants be the judge.
 It must be able to accommodate the biggest root ball and still have room for the roots to grow.